 This is because alcohol produces damaging effects on the brain.
 This could happen as a result of the lack of the vitamin B complex thiamine, which could cause you to develop Wernicke-Korsakoff syndrome.

 Substance abuse and schizophrenia are often mistaken because they create similar and related symptoms.
 As a result, this might make it difficult to properly diagnose these co-occurring disorders.
 However, these disorders are now being studied independently by scientific researchers - as well as concurrently - to improve the current accuracy of any dual diagnosis that you might receive.

 The important thing to note is that abusing drugs while struggling with schizophrenia could lead to the occurrence of a substance use disorder or an addiction.
 This is one of the reasons why you should not turn to these substances even if you are compelled to do so.

 Although dual diagnosis treatment takes many different forms, you will mostly find that it is offered on an inpatient basis.
 This means that you will have to live in the recovery facility for a period of time - which could be anywhere between 30 and 90 days - or even longer in some instances.

 The reason why you might benefit from inpatient treatment is because you will require a wide variety of round the clock rehabilitation services to manage both your substance abuse and addiction as well as any other co-occurring medical and mental health disorders that you have also been struggling with.

-Hope House Outpatient Services is a facility in Dover, NJ providing services in and around Morris County.
+Hope House Outpatient Services is a rehab program providing services in and around Morris County.